 I’ve been almost blind since I was six-years-old and started wearing contacts at 14.
-For the last decade, I avoided updating my glasses prescription because I wear my contacts all day long.
-I finally decided I needed to buy a pair just in case there was an earthquake and I couldn’t get my contacts on or if I scratched my eye and couldn’t wear them.
-One night, while watching the news I learned about Warby Parker.
-It’s a company that sells glasses and sunglasses and has programs that give back to good causes.
+For the last decade, I avoided updating my eyeglass prescription because I wear my contacts all day long.
+I finally decided I needed to buy a pair in case there was an earthquake and I couldn’t get my contacts on or if I scratched my eye and couldn’t wear them.
+One night, while watching the news, I learned about Warby Parker.
+It’s a company that sells affordable frames and gives back to worthy causes.

-I like being able to support companies that give back and like to do business with them if I can.
-Warby Parker donates a portion of its sales to non-profits who train people in third-world countries to give eye exams and provide affordable glasses to their communities.
+I love buying from companies that work with charitable organizations and it gives me an incentive to do business with them.
+Warby Parker donates a portion of its sales to non-profits who train people in third-world countries to give eye exams and provide affordable eyeglasses to their communities.
 Their program is called “Buy One Give One” They also provide eye exams and glasses to low-income school children in New York and Baltimore.

 Their “Home Try-On” program allows you to choose 5 frames to try on in the comfort of your own home for 5 days.
 The box arrives with a shipping label inside so you can easily ship it back after your try-on session.

 Watch the video below to see the box I received in the mail and the frames I tried on.
-They had a vintage 60’s vibe that I loved.
 Prices start at $95.

-I decided on the “Chelsea Violet Magnolia” frames and submitted my order online.
+My choice was the “Chelsea Violet Magnolia” frames and I submitted my order online.
 You can also call or text.
 During checkout, I uploaded a scanned copy of my prescription.
-You have the choice of ordering regular or progressive lenses. (bifocals) I was amazed at how affordable the prices are.
-My last pair of glasses were Prada and cost me a mint.
+You have the choice of ordering regular or progressive lenses.
+I was amazed at how affordable the prices are.
+My last pair of glasses were Prada and cost a fortune.
 My Chelsea frames are beautiful, sturdy, and stylish at a fraction of the cost.
 Each frame is made in-house with sustainable materials.

 Who knew buying glasses would be so easy?

 After I submitted my order, I received an email with questions to make sure I received exactly what I needed.
 The representative noted that I had an “ADD” on my prescription, and asked if I wanted regular or progressive lenses.
 Progressives cost a little more but the price is still reasonable.
-I decided to go for regular lenses because I always wear my contacts and would only wear glasses in an emergency or as a backup.
+I decided to go with regular lenses because I mostly wear my contacts and only needed my glasses as a backup.

 At that point, I was given the choice of: